gayverjr/pyemap/docs/graph_mining/algorithms/clustering.rst

    :class: with-shadow
    :height: 400

-   A supergraph composed of 66 connected components, and therefore, 66 clusters.
+   Example supergraph G, where each node is a protein subgraph belonging to a subgraph pattern P. In this example, the supergraph G is composed of 66 connected components, and therefore, 66 clusters.

 .. figure:: images/cluster.png
    :height: 400

-   The largest cluster zoomed in.
+   The largest cluster in Fig. 3 zoomed in.

 **Structural Similarity**